vkostyanetsky/Foodlog/README.md

 - apple: 129
 ```

 Having catalog & journal both filled, it's possible to see how many calories and macronutrients you've consumed.
-If your files in C:\FoodDiary, run this:
+Run this in a working directory:

 ```
 foodlog